Integrin beta 2

 In molecular biology, CD18 (Integrin beta chain-2) is an integrin beta chain protein that is encoded by the ITGB2 gene in humans.
 Upon binding with one of a number of alpha chains, CD18 is capable of forming multiple heterodimers, which play significant roles in cellular adhesion and cell surface signaling, as well as important roles in immune responses.
 CD18 also exists in soluble, ligand binding forms.
-Deficiencies in CD18 expression can lead to adhesion defects in circulating white blood cells in humans, reducing the immune system's ability to fight off foreign invaders.
+Genetically-inherited deficiencies in the ITGB2 gene can lead to reduced surface expression of the CD18 protein, leading to the immunodeficiency leukocyte adhesion deficiency.

 Structure and function

 The ITGB2 protein product is CD18.
 Integrins are integral cell-surface proteins composed of an alpha chain and a beta chain, and are crucial for cells to be able to efficiently bind to the extracellular matrix.
 This is especially important for neutrophils, as cellular adhesion plays a large role in extravasation from the blood vessels.
 A given chain may combine with multiple partners resulting in different integrins.